apache/stanbol/commons/solr/README.md

 Stanbol Commons Solr
 ====================

 Solr is used by several Apache Stanbol components.
-The Apache Stanbol Solr Commons artifacts provide a set of utilities that ease the use of Solr within OSGI, allow the initialization and management of Solr indexes as well as the publishing of Solrs RESTful interface on the OSGI HttpService.
+The Apache Stanbol Solr Commons artifacts provide a set of utilities that ease the use of Solr within OSGi, allow the initialization and management of Solr indexes as well as the publishing of Solrs RESTful interface on the OSGi HttpService.

 Although this utilities where implemented with the requirements of Apache Stanbol in mind they do not depend on other Stanbol components that are not themselves part of
 "stanbol.commons".

-Solr OSGI Bundle
+Solr OSGi Bundle
 ----------------

 The "org.apache.commons.solr.core" bundle currently includes all dependencies required by Solr and also exports the client as well as the server API.
 For details please have a look at the pom file of the "solr.core" artifact.